michiari/piacere-mc-openapi/docs/writing-requirements.rst

 First, create a new file with a ``.domlr`` extension.

-If you use VS Code, there's an `Syntax Highlight`_ extension for it.
+If you use VS Code, there's a `Syntax Highlight`_ extension for it.

 Every user requirement file is a list of requirement::